turingschool/career-development-curriculum-site/module_two/Mod 1_week2.md

 ---

 ## Overview
-[Provide context for the focus of the week and lesson]
+[The Kickoff to Mod 2 provides the overview of what you'll work on this module.
+The session takes place live on Zoom, followed by a video workshop and action items .
+Provide context for the focus of the week and lesson]

 ### Learning Goals
 This session will cover:

-* [Item 1]
-* [Item 2]
-* [Item 3]
-* Etc.
+* [Build on your professional story by focusing on "what's next"
+* [Summarize professional accomplishments and technical skills for a resume rough draft ]
+* Learn how to generate an ATS Friendly Resume]

 ## Lesson
-Allow yourself X mins to complete the following lesson.
+Allow yourself x mins to complete the following lesson.
 Start by viewing the videos below.
 As you follow along, [use this note-taking template and/or other engagement tool].

 ### Section 1: Introduction
 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]